graninas/Hydra/README.md

 The Hydra Project
 =================

 This project demonstrates the principles of Software Design and Architecture in pure Functional Programming.
-It provides a framework implemented with several different approaches for ease comparison:
+It provides a framework implemented with several different approaches for easy comparison:

 - Final Tagless
 - Free Monad